Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

 To explore the effect that different kernels can have, we use four different GP kernels in our experiments, namely an exponential, periodic-exponential (often referred to as a locally periodic), periodic, and rational quadratic kernel:

 The periodic-exponential kernel is formed by multiplying an exponential and a periodic function.
 The different GP covariance functions and kernel parameters place assumptions on the properties of the latent GP samples, and therefore also on the characteristics of the functional connectivity being estimated.
 For example, a periodic kernel assumes a repeating pattern in the connectivity structure over time, whereas an exponential kernel assumes functional connectivity with non-smooth fluctuations over time.
-These assumptions are shown in more detail in Figure~\ref{fig:null-distributions-for-different-kernels}, where samples from the prior of the Wishart process are shown for different kernels and kernel hyperparameters, together with their corresponding a priori test statistic distributions.
-As illustrated in the figure, connectivity samples from the exponential and periodic-exponential kernels contain smaller fluctuations and are less smooth than the periodic and rational quadratic kernels.
+These assumptions are shown in more detail in Figure~\ref{fig:null-distributions-for-different-kernels}, where samples from the prior of the Gaussian process and Wishart process are shown for different kernels and kernel hyperparameters, together with their corresponding a priori test statistic distributions.
+As illustrated in the figure, the Gaussian process and Wishart process samples share similar properties based on the kernel and hyperparameters, but the exact link between the two is not straightforward.
+Connectivity samples from the exponential and periodic-exponential kernels contain smaller fluctuations and are less smooth than the periodic and rational quadratic kernels.
 This is also influenced by the kernel hyperparameters.
-The exponential, periodic-exponential and rational quadratic kernels have a lengthscale parameter $\ell$, and both the periodic and periodic-exponential kernels have parameters $p$ and $\ell_\text{periodic}$, which represent the period and lengthscale within a period.
+The exponential, periodic-exponential and rational quadratic kernels have a lengthscale parameter $\ell_\text{exp}$, and both the periodic and periodic-exponential kernels have parameters $p$ and $\ell_\text{periodic}$, which represent the period and lengthscale within a period.
 The rational quadratic kernel has an additional $\alpha$ parameter that determines the weighting of small and large variations.
 If $\alpha$ increases, GP samples of this kernel will become increasingly smooth.
-In the prior, all hyperparameters were assumed to follow a log normal prior with mean of 0 and standard deviation of 1.
-Additionally, we explore the effects of different priors for the kernel parameters by setting a log-normal with mean of -3 and standard deviation of 1 on the value of $\alpha$, which should result in samples that are less smooth.
+In the prior, all hyperparameters were assumed to follow a log-normal prior with mean of 0 and standard deviation of 1.
 We set a normal prior with mean of 0 and standard deviation of 1 on each element of the lower Cholesky decomposition ($\v{L}$) of the scale matrix $\v{V}$.
+Additionally, we explore the effects of alternative priors on the hyperparameters and scale matrix on the performance in Supplementary Section~\ref{supplementary:robustness}.